 h-feed h-card h-entry h-entry more h-entries...

-Now, when I open up Monocle, I see my name, my domain name, and the profile picture that are all part of my h-feed.
+Now, when I open up Monocle, the social reader I use, I see my name, my domain name, and the profile picture that are all part of my h-feed.

 Here is how a post looks for me now:

 I was surprised that I needed to explicitly state that a h-card was the author of a feed, although this makes sense.
 Part of me wonders whether there could be an "assumed author" that is inferred if a page contains a h-feed with a h-card that appears outside of the feed.
 But this could complicate markup if a page contains multiple feeds with different authors.
 In any case, I would be curious to learn whether there have been discussions about this in the past.
 In any case, I solved my original problem.